How to Open a Coffee Shop in the UK: Starting a Coffee Shop Business Steps

 A clear operations overview and accounting strategy

-And last but certainly not least, a huge part of developing a business plan is figuring out where you're going to get funding from to make your restaurant dreams a reality.
+And last but certainly not least, a huge part of developing a business plan is figuring out where you're going to get funding from to make your coffee shop dreams a reality.

 2. Find your coffee shop location.

-Whether your dream cafe is in a brownstone, a food truck, or somewhere in between, the process of finding the best place for your shop can be a long and arduous process.
+Whether your dream coffee shop is in a heritage building, a food truck, or somewhere in between, the process of finding the best place for your shop can be a long and arduous process.
 In choosing a location for your coffee shop, you’ll want to consider factors like:

 Where your target market is located

 Size of the site

 Location choice is no small decision, the best way to go about finding the perfect location is to take your time and not to rush the process.

 3. Determine your coffee shop menu.